lafeingcrokodil/cartographers/README.md

 # cartographers

-An implementation of the Cartographers board game
+An implementation of the [Cartographers](https://thunderworksgames.com/products/cartographers-board-game) board game.